 If you’re looking for an advanced filtering and search system for your listings, look no further as we have the solution.

-When we created Listable, our directory WordPress theme, we partnered with Matt Gibbs, author of the FacetWP plugin, to offer a seamless integration. *Note that this plugin will replace all the default fields which you can easily recreate as facets.
+To add an Advanced Filtering System, you need the FacetWP plugin (sold separately).
+Note that this plugin will replace all the default fields, which you can easily recreate as facets.